If your question does not appear in this list, please contact us at email@example.com or call 1-800-789-2611, and we will happily assist you.

 What is the recent history of GW endowments?

-During the past five years, 201 new endowments were created with almost $90 million in gifts and transfers.
-GW pools these individual endowments for investment purposes, with the goal of preserving and enhancing the endowment's purchasing power while providing a relatively stable source of income to meet the University's needs.
-In fiscal year 2008, the endowment provided $49 million for GW's activities.
+Two hundred thirteen new endowments have been created since 2011.
+GW pools these individual endowments for investment purposes, with the goal of preserving and enhancing the endowment's purchasing power while providing a relatively stable source of income to meet the university's needs.
+In fiscal year 2016, the endowment provided $77 million for GW's activities.

 Faculty and Staff Campaign